IsmailZiyaadh/blog-app/README.md

 Search for blog posts by title using a search bar with live suggestions User authentication (email and password stored in a file for now) Responsive design
+Now using MongoDB Atlas for blog storage

 Tech Stack

-Frontend: HTML, CSS, EJS
+Frontend: CSS, EJS
 Backend: Node.js, Express
-storage: File-based storage for user authentication (no database yet)
+Database: MongoDB Atlas for storing blog posts (user authentication still file-based)

 Folder Structure